China reforms favour stock pickers over index trackers

-HONG KONG Contrary to trends in the West, actively managed stock funds in China are set to become more popular with foreign investors, as moves to open up Chinese markets should give stock pickers an edge over poor performing index trackers.
+HONG KONG, June 9 Contrary to trends in the West, actively managed stock funds in China are set to become more popular with foreign investors, as moves to open up Chinese markets should give stock pickers an edge over poor performing index trackers.

 Looking for a way into the world's second biggest economy, but intimidated by capital controls and strict investment quotas, investors have been piling billions of dollars into index trackers like synthetic exchange traded funds (ETF) that use derivatives to bet on mainland shares.